Our Unique Security Testing Process

-Penetration testing traditionally requires whitelisting for testing to be efficient and effective – giving the tester direct access and bypassing firewalls and other security-related investments in order to provide an accurate understanding of any security issues inherent to the testing target.
+Penetration testing traditionally requires whitelisting (or being added to an ALLOW LIST) for testing to be efficient and effective – giving the tester direct access and bypassing firewalls and other security-related investments in order to provide an accurate understanding of any security issues inherent to the testing target.

-Clients sometimes feel that this whitelisted approach is unrealistic considering the investments that they’ve made in security tools and solutions that may protect the testing target.
+Clients sometimes feel that this “allow list” approach is unrealistic considering the investments that they’ve made in security tools and solutions that may protect the testing target.
 The argument we hear is often ‘this isn’t a realistic test.’

 Both of these viewpoints are actually correct… Testers need to have direct access to a target in order to effectively test its security without spending far too long (i.e. being super expensive) bypassing ‘external’ security protections.
 However, those protections certainly do have an impact on overall security… Thus, the S.T.E.M. approach was built to address both of these concerns in the most efficient manner.